escodebar/trainings/slides.md

 * Open a second terminal window and navigate to the repository's repository to switch context easier
 * Git keeps track of all the changes, it is therefore a perfect analysis tool
 * Most Git commands go up the directory path to the point where they find a ``.git`` folder, but "ignore" its contents
-* Therefore we can create a repository in the repository to track the changes and understand Git's behaviour
+* Therefore we can create a repository in the repository to track the changes and understand Git's behavior
 * If you do not remember what happens when you run a specific command, you can look it up later in the "Gitception" repository
 * Ignore the added files for now, most of them are discussed later during the training
 * I haven't seen an other Git training doing this!
 Let me know if you like this idea!